 These high-quality sounds aren’t limited to the concert hall.
 After shows, concert-goers adjourn to the third floor’s Sands Party Deck, which offers picturesque views of the SteelStacks campus.
 Here, loudspeakers provide audio coverage of events within the facility, including concerts, wedding rehearsals, or small award dinners.
 Other speakers send audio throughout an outdoor plaza adjacent to the ArtsQuest building, as well as to the sidewalk leading to the main entrance.

 “ArtsQuest wanted guests to feel immersed in the SteelStacks experience as soon as they come on campus,” says Paul.
 “Distributing quality audio throughout the plaza was one way to make that possible.”

 Up one level to the pre-function area, an interface panel provides for the connection of broadcast video cameras to production trucks during special events.
-A similar provisioning in the main concert area allows a nearby public television station to broadcast national or international acts.
+Similar provisioning in the main concert area allows a nearby public television station to broadcast national or international acts.

 The flexibility that characterizes the audio extends to the digital signage throughout the building.
 SteelStacks’ digital signage network is routed to every key area of the building, keeping guests entertained and informed.
 AVI-SPL designed a system that empowers the center to display broadcast TV and original content (including live feed performances).
 For both the audio and video, the ArtsQuest staff can assign program sources from multiple locations, using control and touch panels to route signals throughout the building or to targeted areas.